madickinson/Books-Read/2026-Books.md

  - Aaron, Jason, et al. *Absolute Superman.
 Vol. 2, Son of the Demon.* DC Comics, 2026.
  - Hickman, Jonathan, et al. *East of West.
 Vol. 2, We Are All One.* Image Comics, 2014.
  - Tolkien, J. R. R. *The Hobbit, or, There and Back Again.* First Mariner books edition, 75th anniversary edition, Mariner Books, Houghton Mifflin Harcourt, 1995.
+ - Doctorow, Cory. *Enshittification : Why Everything Suddenly Got Worse and What to Do About It.* First edition, MCD / Farrar, Straus and Giroux, 2025.